HLeNam/webpack-basic/what_is_webpack.md

         filename: "[name].[contenthash].js", // This would allow multiple entry points to be bundled into separate files
         clean: true, // Clean the output directory before emit },

+    devtool: process.env.NODE_ENV === "production" ? false : "source-map", // Use source-map only in development mode

     module: {
         rules: [